YonatanReuvenIsraeli/Windows-Bootloader-Fixer/README.md

 - This batch file does not support fixing the bootloader for Windows To Go installations.
 - This batch file cannot fix the bootloader of an online Windows installation.
 - You may have to reconfigure other boot configurations.
 - You may lose the Windows Recovery Environment when fixing the bootloader.
 You can do an in-place upgrade to get back the Windows Recovery Environment.
+You may want to delete the Windows Recovery Environment partition before doing the in-place upgrade to prevent extra unusable Windows Recovery Environments.
 - This batch file may clear your auto-mount points.